 Disclaimer: All of this is in spoilers cause it is a major plot twist.
 Subverted inThere Will Be Brawl.
 At first, it had been the main motivation for Luigi to keep fighting: that as long as there was one child laughing in the world, there was hope for it.
 When he started to lose his focus, he saw Ness and Lucas playing, and that motivated him to go on.
 Come the final episode though, and he finds out that the murderers are Ness and Lucas.
 They are such pure evil that even Ganondorf wonders how heroes can exist in the face of it.

-The show runs on subverting this trope.
+The show runs on inverthing this trope for Black Comedy.
 Even the good main characters are foul-mouthed and mean to each other.
 The creators mention on the commentary that they wanted to challenge the conventional wisdom of innocent children.

-On the other hand, Butters is the closest thing to innocent on the show.
-However, Stan and Kyle, despite their foibles, have at least some shred of innocence in them when a plot calls for it.
+Butters is the closest thing to innocent on the show and Stan and Kyle, despite their foibles, have at least some shred of innocence in them when a plot calls for it.

 Played straight in some episodes even by Cartman, like the one where the kids simply cannot fathom that people kill each other for having different-colored skin, or when they use "fag" without implying gay (for obnoxious Harley riders).